How to Stop Child Support Garnishment in Florida?

 The garnishment of an account means that if child support payments are not fulfilled, the state will send a notice to your bank in order to collect the owed debt.
 Levying, the previously mentioned term, simply refers to an account that has been seized in order to satisfy a debt.

-If you do fail to send the money or the form back your accounts will be levied either for 60 days or for as long as it takes you to pay the lagged child support.
+If you do fail to send the money or the form back your accounts will be levied either for 60 days or for as long as it takes you to pay the lagged support.
 When this occurs, you should receive an appropriate notice.
-However, we have seen in our own office and heard from other child support lawyers in Tallahassee that these notices are not always sent to the proper address nor do they necessarily contain the appropriate information to truly put someone on notice of the intent to levy.
+However, we have seen in our own office and heard from other child support lawyers in Tallahassee and child support lawyers in Florida that these notices are not always sent to the proper address nor do they necessarily contain the appropriate information to truly put someone on notice of the intent to levy.

-It doesn’t mean all your monetary assets will be frozen, though.
-If you receive governmental help, such as TANF, SSI, or State Veteran’s help (among other related aids) such funds will not be touched.
-Neither will those you hold but do not belong to you, such as money you may have that belongs to someone whom you have guardianship over.
-If the State was to inappropriately touch that capital, it will be released as soon as the state receives the appropriate form and supporting documents.
+Failing to respond (or responding and having your objection overruled) does not mean all your monetary assets will be frozen.
+If you receive governmental help, such as TANF, SSI, or State Veteran’s help (among other related public benefits) such funds should not be touched.
+Neither should those funds you hold, but do not belong to you, such as money you may have that belongs to someone whom you have guardianship over or money that can be clearly shown to belong to a joint account holder.

-If such levy causes you severe hardship, such as making you homeless or lose your job, or it keeps you from being able to buy food or paying your employees, then you may contact the State through a Motion to Lift Bank Levy.
-Such motion must be sent within two weeks of receiving the initial Notice of Levying and contain all necessary supporting documents.
-After the government reviews your documents it will either decide to lift the levying (and if you haven’t paid might enforce the payments another way) or rule that their initial decision to garnish your account was appropriate.
+If you choose to go it alone (without a lawyer), keep in mind these motions must usually be sent within two weeks of receiving the initial Notice of Levy and they must contain all necessary supporting documentation.
+After the Child Support Enforcement Division of the Florida Department of Revenue reviews your documents, it will either decide to lift the levy (and if you haven’t paid might enforce the payments another way) or rule that their initial decision to garnish your account was appropriate.